jordipons/sklearn-audio-transfer-learning/README.md

 <p align="center"><img src="sklearn-audio-transfer-learning.png"  height="65"></p>

-This material was prepared to learn about Tensorflow, Scikit-learn, and deep learning in general.
+This material was prepared to teach Tensorflow, Scikit-learn, and deep learning in general.
 Besides, due to the simplicity of Scikit-learn, this toolkit can be employed to easily build proof-of-concept models with your own data.

 ## Installation: